sisirmadanu/Snubes-task/TestStory.md

-# Description: Show password in Sign In popup window.
+# Title: Show password in Sign In popup window.
+# Description: When user enters password and clicks on "show" password, then user should be able to see the password.

 ## Test Story:
 ### 1. When user visits home page.